 We've created the APA Citation Series to help your students understand how to accurately cite in APA format.
 Use our resources to teach your students how to effectively cite in APA format!
 Use this e-book to help teach your students: Fundamentals of APA citationsAPA examples of popular sourcesAPA rules for citing online contentAPA parenthetical citationsSign up today to receive the first e-book of the series, APA Basics, and easily educate your students on the fundamentals of APA source formatting.
 After downloading, we’ll send you two additional emails with our other e-books, APA Visual Guides Parts 1 and 2.
 The World of Citation.
 I was going to start this post by saying, "Citation is one of the hardest things I teach" but then I thought about it and realized that there's nothing I teach where I think, "Hey, no problem, everyone understands that immediately.

 " But citation is definitely one of the most frustrating things I teach, because it can be such an abstract idea for students.
 Why, they want to know, do they have to include all those details?
 And why would anyone care what order the information was in?
 Can't they just throw in a title and a URL and be done with it already?
+Students do seem to have a sense of why it's important to give credit to their sources, and I do use (and love) NoodleTools to help them with the citation process, but I was still getting a lot of push back on the "why" of the details citation.
+I love teaching with analogies, and I had managed to develop several good analogies to explain different parts of the search process (most of them involve food.
 A Great Guide on How to Cite Social Media Using Both MLA and APA styles.
 APA Style.
 Research and Documentation Online 5th Edition.